Newton Who Introduced The Three Body Problem

 Conclusion

 The three-body problem, a seemingly simple question posed by Newton centuries ago, continues to captivate and challenge scientists today.
-Its intractability reveals fundamental limits to predictability and highlights the inherent complexity of even the most basic physical systems.
+Also, its intractability reveals fundamental limits to predictability and highlights the inherent complexity of even the most basic physical systems.
 While a universal solution remains elusive, the pursuit of understanding this problem has driven significant advancements in mathematics, physics, and computational methods.
 From designing spacecraft trajectories to unraveling the mysteries of stellar dynamics, the three-body problem remains a cornerstone of modern scientific inquiry.